 - How do we talk to young people about preventing pregnancy and sexually transmitted infections?

-Health educators from the Adolescent Sexual Health Equity Program are available to table at your next health fair or community event.
-Call us at 503-988-3030 or request more information»
+Our health educators are available to table at your next health fair or community event.
+Call us at 503-988-3030.

 - Centers for Disease Control/Healthy Youth